GrigorySmirnovSpb/Image_Editor/README.md

 # Image_Editor
-This is my repository with programming homeworks
+This is a repository, which containing a program that applies image convolution.